The ketogenic diet: What is keto, and does it work?

 Is keto hard to follow?

 Many have found keto a workable diet during a focused period of weight loss.
-Studies have shown keto can be restrictive and hard to follow over the long term and it can be heavy on red meat and other fatty foods that are increasingly considered to be risk factors for multiple chronic diseases.
+Although studies have shown keto can be restrictive and hard to follow over the long term and it can be heavy on red meat and other fatty foods that are increasingly considered to be risk factors for multiple chronic diseases.

 Is keto safe?

 The best eating plans are ones that you can stick with for the long term, include a wide variety of foods, and don’t require you to eat from a list of ‘approved’ foods.
 Some people have found that keto works well for them, and others have found it can be hard to sustain.
+Given the potential side effects, health risks, and the emotional toll of trying to maintain such a restrictive diet, there are healthier ways to lose weight.

 If you have pre-existing liver or kidney conditions, heart disease or diabetes, you should seek the advice of a doctor before undertaking any significant changes to your diet.